 As Director, Ryan is involved in most aspects of the company.
 He has more than 15 years’ experience in historical consulting, and expertise in both Arctic and Métis histories.
 Ryan has worked throughout Canada on hundreds of projects and relies on his broad network to build an exceptional team for every one of Know History’s clients.

 Emily Keyes, M.A./

 Emily manages Know History’s operations and outreach, including hiring, corporate policy development, growing community partnerships, and our social media presence to expanding our community partnerships.
-She is a skilled genealogist with experience researching digital and paper records and an expert at organizing and compiling large amounts of data for projects.
+She is a skilled genealogist with experience researching digital and paper records.
 Emily regularly contributes to Know History’s community consultations, workshop facilitation and Traditional Knowledge studies throughout Ontario.

 Stacey is a meticulous archival researcher who excels at digital history and historical GIS services.
 She complements many of our projects with ingenious digital solutions that often speed up the research process, or encourage a deeper level of analysis.
 Stacey is also skilled at genealogical research, and employs Social Network Analysis methodologies to interpret and evaluate historical kinship and community data for our clients.

 A fluently bilingual researcher, Heather has gained a reputation at Know History for her exceptional community consultation management skills.
 She has worked with Métis organizations in Ontario and Alberta, and excels at heritage evaluations and genealogical research.
 Heather also contributes her team management, archival research, and interpretive writing expertise to many of our museum-based projects.

 Connie Wren-Gunn, M.A./